COLLINS LAKEVIEW FOREST

 The management of the privately held Collins Lakeview Forest is based on the stewardship ethics and principles of the Collins Pine Company and the Collins family.
 This ethic is based upon a commitment to the health of the total forest ecosystem based upon adopted scientific and sustainable forestry and production practices.
 The production of wood will be only on a sustained, renewable basis; and provide social and economic benefits to the surrounding areas and communities.

-The main plant association in this area is the Pinus ponderosa/Purshia tridentata association which has a Purshia dominated shrub layer superimposed on a variety of perennial grasses including Festuca idahoensis, Caespitose agropyron spicatum, Stipa comata and Aristida longiseta.
+The main plant association in this area is the Pinus ponderosa/Purshia tridentata association which has a Purshia sp. dominated shrub layer superimposed on a variety of perennial grasses including Festuca idahoensis, Caespitose agropyron spicatum, Stipa comata and Aristida longiseta.
 In some stands, forbs such as Balsamorhiza sagittata and Erigeron compositus are abundant.

 The predominant commercial species on the lands are ponderosa pine (Pinus ponderosa) and white fir (Abies concolor) with minor amounts of sugar pine (Pinus lambertiana), western white pine (Pinus monticola), lodgepole pine (Pinus contorta) and incense cedar (Calocedrus decurrens).
 Non-Commercial tree species include aspen (Populus tremuloides) and western juniper (Juniperus occidentalis).
 Brush species include minor amounts of Klamath plum (Prunus subcordata), snowbrush (Ceanothus velutinus), squawcarpet (Ceanothus prostratus), mountain mahogany (Cercocarpus ledifolus), big sagebrush (Artemisia tridentata) and gray rabbitbrush (Chrysothamnus nauseosus).